-The Red Hook Education Foundation has sponsored the following initiatives in its first year of operation: The Martha Strever Scholarship for Achievement in Mathematics; the garden classroom project at Mill Road School; the middle school and high school debate clubs, a co-venture with Bard College; and the college and career night event for the high school.
+The Red Hook Education Foundation has sponsored the following initiatives: The Martha Strever Scholarship for Achievement in Mathematics; the garden classroom project at Mill Road School; the middle school and high school debate clubs, a co-venture with Bard College; the college and career night event for the high schoo, and much more.

 2nd Annual Careers and College Fair